guide

 In a bracket, a bye usually advances a participant to the next round without playing.
 Seeded events often give byes to higher seeds.
 Casual events should explain whether byes were assigned randomly or by entered order.

-How to explain byes to players
+How to explain tournament byes to players

 Tell participants why byes exist before play starts.
 A simple note is enough: "We have seven teams, so one team rests each round.
 The schedule rotates the bye."
 That prevents the bye from looking like a mid-event adjustment.